EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table.md

 Prerequisites: it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).

-Let's say we have the multi index contract definition example from below:
+For exemplification define the multi index contract definition like below:

 __multi_index_example.hpp__
 ```cpp